What is customer experience?

 Customer experience management software will usually show your customer feedback and CX data in the form of dashboards.
 These provide a single view of what’s happening whether it’s your NPS score or a real-time view of the key trends in customer feedback.

 The most advanced systems offer customizable, role-based dashboards.
-Not everyone in the organization needs the same data, so it’s helpful to be able to control who sees what.
+Not everyone in the organization needs the same customer data, so it’s helpful to be able to control who sees what.
 For example, your logistics team can’t make use of the latest comments from your website satisfaction survey, while call center agents won’t be interested in the NPS score for your retail stores.

 By customizing which data is available to people in different roles, you’re able to show people the metrics that matter most to them, so they know where they can make an impact.